Sources of Federal Government and Employee Information

 Info Source: Sources of Federal Government and Employee Information provides information about the functions, programs, activities and related information holdings of government institutions subject to the Access to Information Act and the Privacy Act.
 It provides individuals and employees of the government (current and former) with relevant information to access personal information about themselves held by government institutions subject to the Privacy Act and to exercise their rights under the Privacy Act.

 The Introduction and an index of institutions subject to the Access to Information Act and the Privacy Act are available centrally.

 The Access to Information Act and the Privacy Act assign overall responsibility to the President of Treasury Board (as the designated Minister) for the government-wide administration of the legislation.

 Canada Development Investment Corporation (“CDEV”) is a Crown Corporation named in Part II of Schedule III of the Financial Administration Act.
-CDEV reports to Parliament through the Minister of Finance, and is managed by its Board of Directors who provide advice to the Minister as required.
+CDEV reports to Parliament through the Minister of Finance and is governed by its Board of Directors who provide advice to the Minister as required.
 CDEV is not subject to the provisions of the Income Tax Act.

-The Corporation was established in 1982 under the Canada Business Corporations Act, to manage Crown Corporations and investments assigned to it and to privatize its holdings when appropriate.
+The Corporation was established in 1982 under the Canada Business Corporations Act to manage investments assigned to it and to divest its holdings when appropriate.

 Canada Development Investment Corporation no longer uses the acronym ‘CDIC’ and will henceforth be abbreviated as ‘CDEV’.
 Some historic documents and text may still refer to ‘CDIC’.